Consumer Price Index

 Yes, you receive your Pension Update each December and June covering:

 - confirmation of any CPI increase for your pension

 - information on changing your payment details, and

 - other helpful tips and general advice for your pension.

 CPI calculation example

-Pension amounts increased by 0.4% on 1 July 2015 for pensioners who had received their pension for the entire six months prior to the increase.
+Pension amounts increase by 1.0% on the first payday in July 2017 for pensioners who receive their pension for the entire six months prior to the increase.